-Registration for the conference opens in May.
-This year’s fees are £240.00 for academics and £130.00 for graduate students and retirees.
+This is now an all online panel.
+This year’s fees will be no more then 15 Pounds.
+The exact fee will be communicated shortly.
 The MANCEPT Organisers - Giacomo, Jeannine, Molly and Vittorio - will announce further details regarding registration nearer to the time.

 *Please note that the MANCEPT organisers might have a different understanding of "early-career research" than our "early-career scholar" above.
 For any further questions about this and other more general conference/practical matters, please get in touch with the MANCEPT 2020 organisers at email@example.com.